Ohio Teen Drivers Ed FAQ

 How do I access the free, unlimited practice permit tests?

 After payment, your free practice permit tests will become accessible from your online DriversEd.com account.

 When will I receive my Certificate of Enrollment and Certificate of Completion?

 Once you complete the first two hours of the course, we will send you a Certificate of Enrollment.

-After you complete the entire course and pass your final test, we will mail your Certificate of Completion.
+After you complete the entire course and pass your final test, we will ship your Certificate of Completion.